West German rearmament: Background

 The 1945 Morgenthau Plan had called to reduce Allied-occupied Germany to a pre-industrial state by eliminating its arms industry and other key industries essential to military strength, thus removing its ability to wage war.
-However, because of the cost of food imports to Germany, and the fear that poverty and hunger would drive desperate Germans toward communism, the US government signalled a moderation of this plan in September 1946 with Secretary of State James F. Byrnes's speech Restatement of Policy on Germany.
-While this gave Germans hope for the future, it also evidenced the emergence of the Cold War.
+However, because of the cost of food imports to Germany and the fear that poverty and hunger would drive desperate Germans toward communism, the US government signalled a moderation of this plan in September 1946 with Secretary of State James F. Byrnes's speech "Restatement of Policy on Germany".
+It gave Germans hope for the future, but it also evidenced the emergence of the Cold War.

-The vigorous disarmament program in Germany continued by the UK and US for the first three years of occupation.
+The vigorous disarmament program in Germany continued by the UK and the US for the first three years of occupation.
 This dismantling of industry became increasingly unpopular and ran contrary to the 1948 Marshall Plan's mission to encourage industrial growth.

 On August 29, 1949, the Soviet Union detonated the RDS-1 atomic bomb, which forced a reevaluation of the defense requirements of Western Europe.
 In June 1950, the Korean War began and raised fears in West Germany, with comparisons drawn between the actions of North Korea and the possible actions of East Germany.
-Both France and the United Kingdom were wary of the revival of German military potential, having been severely tested in the world wars.
-Aneurin Bevan and his left-wing faction of the Labour Party rebelled against the party line in a parliamentary vote supporting West German rearmament, and seized control of the party's National Executive Committee.
-American political figures, such as Senator Elmer Thomas, argued that West Germany needed to be included in a defensive system, stating "several divisions of German troops should be armed by the United States without Germany herself being permitted to manufacture arms."
-German Chancellor Konrad Adenauer was determined to use offers of rearmament to regain sovereignty for West Germany.
+Both France and the United Kingdom were wary of the revival of German military potential since they had been severely tested in the world wars.
+Aneurin Bevan and his left-wing faction of the Labour Party rebelled against the party line in a parliamentary vote supporting West German rearmament, and they seized control of the party's National Executive Committee.
+American political figures, such as Senator Elmer Thomas, argued that West Germany needed to be included in a defensive system.
+He stated, "several divisions of German troops should be armed by the United States without Germany herself being permitted to manufacture arms."
+West German Chancellor Konrad Adenauer was determined to use offers of rearmament to regain sovereignty for West Germany.

-During the September 1950 NATO meeting, France decided to become isolated for the rearmament operation because they did not want Germany to join NATO.
-West Germany wanted to join NATO because of Adenauer's desire to appease the fears of its neighbors and show a willingness to cooperate.
+During the September 1950 NATO meeting, France decided to become isolated for the rearmament operation because it did not want Germany to join NATO.
+West Germany wanted to join NATO because of Adenauer's desire to appease the fears of its neighbors and to show a willingness to co-operate.
 Initial skepticism by the US was set aside after Dwight D Eisenhower endorsed the deal, and West Germany agreed to support the operation.

-One of the better-known attempts to win West Germany the right to re-arm was the European Defense Community (EDC).
-A modification of the 1950 Pleven Plan, it proposed the raising of West German forces integrated into a European Defense Force.
+One of the better-known attempts to win West Germany the right to rearm was the European Defense Community (EDC).
+A modification of the 1950 Pleven Plan, it proposed the raising of West German forces, integrated into a European Defense Force.
 When West Germany embraced an edited plan and the push for rearmament seemed to be assured, France vetoed the attempt in August 1954.
 In 1955, West Germany joined NATO.